staart/api/docs/environment-variables.md

 # Eenvironment variables

 All environment variables are stored in a `.env` file locally.
-All environment variables are optional.
+All environment variables are optional, with the exception of the database URL.

-You can also set these variables in `.staartrc.json` using camel cased names.
-This is recommended when your environment variables are not secrets; for example, you can set your API keys as `.env` values, but publicly-available information like the port and frontend URLs can be in `staartrc.json`.
-For example, the `FRONTEND_URL` environment variable can be set as `frontendUrl` in `.staartrc.json`.

 ## Port